Double cross stitch

-This stitch consists of an diagonal cross stitch, and then an upright cross stitch of the same size is placed directly on top.
+This stitch consists of an diagonal cross stitch, with an upright cross stitch of the same size placed directly on top.

 Double cross stitch has multiple names, one of which is Railway stitch, which apparently comes from the fact it covers the ground so quickly.
 This presumably dates from the 19th century.

 Double cross stitch, or Leviathan certainly dates from before this time, as there are early 18th pieces showing it used as a surface embroidery stitch, rather than a canvaswork/counted thread one.

 Bring the needle up at the bottom right corner to work a half cross stitch over four vertical and four horizontal canvas threads.

 Bring up the needle at the bottom left corner to complete a cross stitch over four vertical and four horizontal canvas threads.

 Then work an upright cross stitch by starting from the bottom centre to the top centre.

 Finish up the upright cross stitch by going from left centre to right centre.
 This completes a double cross stitch.